theodric/pastebin/OverlordPro/README.md

 I've run several prints in a row now without issue, but I make no guarantees about performance.
 I tried this on a whim and was pleasantly surprised when it didn't catch on fire.

-My current_profile.ini is avaialble in this repo, if you trust me with your printer.
+My current_profile.ini is available in this repo, if you trust me with your printer.